sinedie/SRT-DeepL-Translator/README.md

   -s, --show-browser    Show browser window
   -w WRAP_LIMIT, --wrap-limit WRAP_LIMIT
                         Number of characters to wrap the line.
 Including spaces.
-Default: 50 -x, --delete          Delete files when traslated
+Default: 50

 ```

 # TODO

+- Enable other translators
-- Unit test
+- Unit test with pytest
-- Bug fix (if there are)
+- Get srt files with voice recognition (maybe in a diferent program)